csc510-team5/ClassMateBot/docs/Resource/deleteResource.md

 <img src="https://github.com/csc510-team5/ClassMateBot/blob/main/data/media/delete-resource.png?raw=true" width="500">

-This can be verified by the command $showAllResource to check if the resource have been deleted.
+This can be verified by the command $showAllResource to check whether the resource has been deleted.